Dutch Royals Attend Memorial Service For Victims ‘Apeldoorn’

 The next person to speak was Nadia van Opstal, whose mother was just released from hospital today.
 Nadia spoke of her personal experiences of the day, and summerized them as insecurity, fear and sadness.
 She praised everybody who helped the victims.
 She also praised the prince of Orange and princess Máxima, who paid her mother and family a visit in hospital.
 She said that they were all deeply impressed by them, by their warmth and their genuine concern.
 When Nadia spoke these words, the camera zoomed in on the prince and princess, who both seemed moved to tears by Nadia, as were many.
 After this speech the Dutch Baroque Ensemble played ”Air’ by J.S.
 Bach.

 The final speaker was Simon Boon, chairman of the Foundation of Orange Festivities (Stichting Oranjefeesten).
 He described his impressions of the day.
 After his speech the royal militairy band played the last post, after which a two minute silence was observed.
-The ‘Wilhelmus’, the Dutch national anthem, was played after which the service was ended.Filed under Dutch Royals
+The ‘Wilhelmus’, the Dutch national anthem, was played after which the service was ended.Filed under The Netherlands

-Tagged King Willem-Alexander, Koninginnedag 2009 Tragedy, Memorial, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, Queen Máxima.
+Tagged King Willem-Alexander of The Netherlands, Koninginnedag 2009 Tragedy, Memorial, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, Queen Máxima of the Netherlands.